egeundenis/TiktokRedditStoriesVideoMaker/README.md

-🎥 TRSVM (TikTok Reddit Story Videos Maker)
+🎥 TRSVM (TikTok Reddit Stories Video Maker)

 TRSVM allows you to automatically generate TikTok-ready videos from a text file.
 It takes text input, converts it to speech, synchronizes it with a background video, transcribes the audio into subtitles, and (optionally) mixes background music.
 The result is a vertical 1080x1920 video optimized for TikTok.